-- No funding is available for the development of the concept notes of large, integrated team projects. - Limited seed funding is available as a once off payment in order to assist teams whose concept note is selected for further development into full proposals (R20, 000 per team). - For the full large, integrated team projects, the range of funding available is R500, 000 to R2.1 million per annum for a three year period (R1, 500,000 R6, 300,000 in total per project, with a maximum of R2.1 million in any one year). - Depending on funding availability, one or two full projects are selected for support for a three-year period, with the first transfer of funds being made in the year after the review process has been completed.
-One new project will be selected in 2017 for funding in 2018-2020.
+- The Programme allocation for the large integrated team projects in a year is R6.3 million, which covers three projects that run concurrently. - The range of funding available per project is R500, 000 to R2.1 million per annum for a three year period (R1, 500,000 R6, 300,000 in total per project, with a maximum of R2.1 million in any one year).
+The total amount of funding requested should not exceed R6.3 million in total.
+This total includes costs for both research activities and grant-linked student bursaries. - Depending on funding availability, one or two full projects are selected for support for a three-year period, with the first transfer of funds being made in the year after the review process has been completed.
+Funding will be made available in annual instalments (maximum of R2.1 million per year) commencing in 2019. - No funding is available for the development of the concept notes. - Limited seed funding is available as a once off payment in order to assist teams whose concept note is selected for further development into full proposals (R20, 000 per team).